Home> Technology> Nano Silver > Nano Technology

 The smallest nanoparticles, only a few nanometers in diameter, contain only a few thousand atoms.
 These particles, called quantum dots, can possess properties that are entirely different from their parent materials.

-In general, the properties (electrical, optical, chemical, mechanical, magnetic, etc.) of nanoparticles can be selectively controlled by engineering the size, morphology, and composition of the particles.
-After developing materials in this near-atomic size range, engineers can combine and exploit the properties of the nanoparticle surface atoms to create new substances with enhanced or entirely different properties from their parent materials.
+After developing materials in this near-atomic size range, we can combine and exploit the properties of the nanoparticle surface atoms to create new substances with enhanced or entirely different properties from their parent materials.

-Nanoparticles can make metals stronger and harder, give ceramics enhanced ductility and formability, enable normally insulating materials to conduct heat or electricity, and make protective coatings transparent.
 In short, nanoparticles allow industries to re-engineer many existing products and design novel new products/processes that function at unprecedented levels.